CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![alt text](assets/supp-bits/concerning-s.png)
 ![alt text](assets/supp-bits/conserve-s.png)
 ![alt text](assets/supp-bits/consider-s.png)\
 Supplement: com-, con-, come, came, command, comment, common, compound, comprehend, concerning, conserve, consider

+![alt text](assets/teach-1-bits/com-t113.jpg)\
+Teaching 1: "I commend" (with dot), "I commend" (written close to the preceeding word)

+COM, CON: Expressed by a dot on the line written close in front of the word.
+In taking notes, the dot may generally be omitted or expressed by Mode (2).
+In correspondence it should be retained.
+(Supplement)

+In compound prefixes, such as incom-, discom-, etc., the com- or con- is expressed by Mode (2).
+(Supplement)

 ...or by leaving it out altogether and writing the rest of the word quit close to the preceeding word.
 (Teaching 1)

-![alt text](assets/teach-1-bits/com-t113.jpg)\
-Teaching 1: "I commend" (with dot), "I commend" (written close to the preceeding word)

 The prefixes in the front of the mouth are raised.
 C is in the back.
 Why isn't it lowered?
 (Cricket)